peniblec/rac-kun/README.md

 communication protocol conceived by researchers from CNRS and LIG.

 Implemented features:
-- Join procedure (no group, no ring)
+- Join procedure
+- Ring broadcast

 Next features to be implemented:
-- Ring broadcast
+- Automatic/better configuration

 Credits